ESIPFed/data-help-desk/docs/content/one_pager_ideas.md

 has_toc: false
 ---

-# One-pager Ideas for a Data Help Desk
+# One-Pager Ideas for a Data Help Desk

 A data help desk is looking to point to any one-pagers that might help researchers with finding, managing, visualizing, analyzing, publishing, or